neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

 const token = createTokenSmartContract(client);
 ```

 Now we can use both the base blockchain APIs offered by the `Client` class and the generated smart contract APIs that correspond to the `Token` contract.
-We'll focus on the generated APIs in this chapter, but feel free to take a look at the [@neo-one/client](/docs/client) reference for more details on the available `Client` APIs.

 ::: warning